 On September 17, 2023, Mr. Girgenti, the Cranye Girgenti Testamentary Trust, Gary Rubin, The Harvey Sandler Revocable Trust, a trust of which Mr. Rubin is a co-trustee, Ms. Zannes and Dr. Joyce consented to an amendment of the terms of the outstanding warrants that they own.
-Such warrants include (i) Tradeable Warrants to purchase 98,198, 39,182, and 39,182 shares of Common Stock owned by Mr. Girgenti, The Harvey Sandler Revocable Trust, and Ms. Zannes, respectively); (ii) Non-Tradeable Warrants to purchase 102,286, 40,813, and 40,813 shares of Common Stock owned by Mr. Girgenti, The Harvey Sandler Revocable Trust, and Ms. Zannes, respectively; and (iii) Pre-IPO Warrants to purchase 469,063, 8,332, 571,373, 23,571, 17,137, and 14,285 shares of Common Stock owned by Mr. Girgenti, the Cranye Girgenti Testamentary Trust, Mr. Rubin, The Harvey Sandler Revocable Trust, Ms. Zannes, and Dr. Joyce, respectively.
-The warrant amendment provided that such warrants will not be exercisable until the date that we filed a certificate of amendment to our certificate of incorporation with the State of Delaware which increased the number of shares of our authorized Common Stock to allow for sufficient authorized and unissued shares of Common Stock for the full exercise of all of the outstanding Pre-IPO Warrants, Tradeable Warrants and Non-Tradeable Warrants of the Company and the issuance of all of the shares of Common Stock underlying such warrants.
-On June 5, 2024, we filed an amendment to our certificate of incorporation to increase the number of shares of Common Stock authorized for issuance from 25,000,000 to 100,000,000, after receiving the approval of our stockholders of such certificate of amendment at our 2024 annual meeting of stockholders.
+Such warrants include (i) Tradeable Warrants to purchase 98,198, 39,182, and 39,182 shares of Common Stock owned by Mr. Girgenti, The Harvey Sandler Revocable Trust, and Ms. Zannes, respectively; (ii) Non-Tradeable Warrants to purchase 102,286, 40,813, and 40,813 shares of Common Stock owned by Mr. Girgenti, The Harvey Sandler Revocable Trust, and Ms. Zannes, respectively; and (iii) Pre-IPO Warrants to purchase 469,063, 8,332, 571,373, 23,571, 17,137, and 14,285 shares of Common Stock owned by Mr. Girgenti, the Cranye Girgenti Testamentary Trust, Mr. Rubin, The Harvey Sandler Revocable Trust, Ms. Zannes, and Dr. Joyce, respectively.
+The warrant amendment provided that such warrants will not be exercisable until the date that we filed a certificate of amendment to our certificate of incorporation with the State of Delaware which increased the number of shares of our authorized Common Stock for the full exercise of all of the outstanding Pre-IPO Warrants, Tradeable Warrants and Non-Tradeable Warrants of the Company and the issuance of all of the shares of Common Stock underlying such warrants.
+On June 5, 2024, we filed an amendment to our certificate of incorporation Stock underlying such warrants.
+On June 5, 2024, we filed an amendment to our certificate of such olders of such olders of such olders of such olders.
 Upon the filing of the certificate of amendment, the aforementioned warrants became exercisable and the warrant amendment was rendered moot.